httprunner/httprunner/README.md

 ## Run testcases

-`ApiTestEngine` can run testcases in diverse ways.
+`HttpRunner` can run testcases in diverse ways.

 You can run single testset by specifying testset file path.